-The WFD status of both the upper and lower sections of the Liffey Estuary (classified as a Transitional Water Body) is 'Moderate' and 'at risk' of not meeting WFD objectives.
-The most recent reported EPA water quality status of the River Liffey (monitoring station 'Island bridge UCD boat club) is a Q Value of 3 and a rating 'Poor'.
+The most significant surface water feature in the wider area is the River Liffey Estuary.
+The WFD status of both the upper and lower sections of the estuary (classified as a Transitional Water Body) is classified as 'Moderate' and characterised as being 'at risk' of not meeting its WFD objectives.